Duane Forde: Broadcasting

 In 2008, Forde joined TSN as a game analyst for their CFL on TSN broadcasts.
 Forde serves as the secondary commentator, calling games with play by play announcer Rod Black, and later with Rod Smith.
-Forde was also an analyst for TSN.ca's coverage of the 2008 CFL Draft.
+Forde was also an analyst for TSN.ca's coverage of the 2008 CFL draft.
 He also contributes regularly to TSN's Sportscentre and writes a weekly column for TSN.ca.
 Before joining TSN, Forde served as a commentator for The Score's CIS football telecasts from 2006 to 2007 and was a CFL analyst for Rogers Sportsnet from 2003 to 2005.
 He has been known as the premier Canadian College Draft expert and occasionally referred to by media members as the Mel Kiper Jr. of the CFL.

 Since 2010, Forde has run the National Invitational Combine during the same week that the CFL holds its own evaluation camp.

 Forde is a member of the Mississauga Sports Hall of Fame.

 Personal life

-He is married to the former TSN reporter Sheri Forde.
+He is married to sports journalist Sheri Forde.